renatoathaydes/easy-jetty/README.md

 }
 ```

-You can run the above Java class as any Java application.
+Run as a simple Java application.

-Test it with:
+Test with:

 ```
 curl localhost:8080/hello
 ```

-You should see the "Hello" message from the server.
+You should see the `Hello World!` message from the server.

 ## Starting the server with a Groovy script